What Do Lawn Care Services Do?

-Below, we describe the most common types of treatments, all of which you can do on your own if you don’t want to hire help.
+These are the most common types of lawn treatments, all of which you can do on your own if you don’t want to hire help.

-Compared to most other lawn care treatments, core aeration is labor-intensive and likely to cost at least $30 or so per 1,000 square feet of lawn.
-But it’s a relatively simple job that you can do yourself.
-You can get an aeration unit—which looks like a cross between a lawn mower and a tiller—from a tool/equipment rental shop.
-If you’ve never operated one before, get some instruction from the shop.
+Because it’s labor-intensive, aeration is usually an add-on to lawn care service contracts, ordinarily costing more than $30 per 1,000 square feet of lawn.
+It’s a relatively simple job that you can do yourself by renting an aeration unit—which looks like a cross between a lawn mower and a tiller.
+If you’ve never operated one before, get some instruction from the tool-rental shop.

 Although it can be expensive, many lawns benefit from seeding (or “over-seeding”) each fall.
 New seed can fill in thinned-out areas, create a denser lawn that will discourage weeds and pests, add a newer grass variety with improved disease and insect resistance to an established lawn, or add a better grass variety for the area—for example, fine fescue can be planted in an area with dense shade, where tall fescue doesn’t grow well.

-Although some lawn care companies do limited seeding at no cost, most charge for major jobs.
-If you want to do your own reseeding, make sure the seed comes into contact with the soil by using a rake to stir up soil underneath the lawn and applying a light topcoat of soil or compost after distributing the seed.
+Some lawn care companies do limited seeding at no cost, but all charge for major jobs.
+If you want to do it yourself, make sure the seed comes into contact with the soil by using a rake to stir up soil underneath the lawn and applying a light topcoat of soil or compost after distributing the seed.
 Some lawn care services follow seeding with aeration.

-Think of fertilizer as a vitamins and supplement program, giving your lawn nutrients for optimal health.
-Most lawn care services recommend fertilizing three to six times per year, depending on the needs of the particular lawn.
+Applying fertilizer gives your lawn extra nutrients to improve its health.
+Most lawn care services recommend fertilizing three to six times per year, depending on need.
 But most of the grasses grown in this area benefit most from late summer or early fall fertilizations.

 A fast-release fertilizer gives grass a quick shot of nutrition, resulting in rapid leaf growth and greening.
 But this burst of growth may divert energy from the formation of a strong root system.
 A lawn that gets fast-release fertilizer five or six times per year may look good when the weather is good, but its weak root system may cause it to dry up later on.

-Slow-release synthetic fertilizers give lawns a more steady and gradual supply of nutrients, but their disadvantage is that they don’t produce a quick burst of green vigor—and some formulations may produce no effects for weeks until weather conditions are ideal or they’ve been activated by nutrients in the soil.
-But the steady lower dose of nitrogen these fertilizers provide allows grass to build strong roots without sudden diversions of energy to leaf growth—and may also spare you from mowing as often.
+Slow-release synthetic fertilizers give lawns a more steady and gradual supply of nutrients, but their disadvantage is that they don’t produce quick results—some formulations may produce no effects for weeks until weather conditions are ideal or they’ve been activated by nutrients in the soil.
+But the steady lower dose of nitrogen these fertilizers provide allows grass to build strong roots without sudden diversions of energy to leaf growth.

-The third broad category of fertilizer types—natural slow-release fertilizers—consists of all types that are not synthesized.
-Examples include dried blood, fish emulsion, manure, and processed sewage (yeah, eww!).
+The third broad category of fertilizer types—natural, slow-release fertilizers—consists of all types that are not synthesized.
+Examples include dried blood, fish emulsion, manure, and processed sewage.
 These fertilizers are sometimes referred to as “organic,” a word used very loosely by lawn care companies eager to make sales.
-In the language of chemistry, any compound containing carbon is “organic”—including many synthetic fertilizers.
 A more accurate term is “natural, nonsynthetic” fertilizers.

-But natural fertilizers tend to be expensive.
-This mainly is due to bulk: You may have to use up to four times as much of the organic variety as you do a synthetic.
+But natural fertilizers tend to be expensive, mainly because you may have to use up to four times as much of it as you do a synthetic.

-If you apply fertilizer on your own, don’t assume more is better, especially if you apply synthetic fertilizer.
+If you apply fertilizer yourself, don’t assume more is better, especially with a synthetic.
 Since it’s really just a form of salt, too much synthetic fertilizer can “burn” your lawn, and excess fertilizer pollutes the watershed.